 Last year, we did not: make a gingerbread house, watch the neighborhood tree lighting, see The Nutcracker, or take a picture with Santa Claus.
 We didn’t even make the Mexican hot chocolate like we normally do.
 And I sure as Santa didn’t get involved in Elf on the Shelf.
 (We did send Christmas cards . . . but please, if you’re reading this: I give you permission to skip it with zero remorse!)

 Guess what?
 It’s fine that we didn’t take advantage of all those fun ideas.
-We’ve established priorities.
+We’ve established priorities and absolutely live in peace with that decision.
 Anything more that our family enjoys becomes a nice bonus, rather than a task to be completed.

 With this extra margin, you might find you have room for:

 - Friends who need a hand with something

 - ABC Family’s new classic The 12 Dates of Christmas.